 One of the most beautiful things for Drosoula is the relationship with the other volunteers.

-‘’Meeting people form other countries is really interesting.
+“Meeting people from other countries is really interesting.
 Every person caries in him/herself a part from different traditions, different habits, different expressions that are fun to know.
-Ou lala/ manific from France, alah-alah/tesecular, from Turkey and iki pasimatimo from Lithuanian are some expressions I will never forget.’’
+Ou lala/ manific from France, alah-alah/tesecular, from Turkey and iki pasimatimo from Lithuanian are some expressions I will never forget.”

 Here in Arad there were many volunteers from other associations so they do many activities all together.
 Walking in the parks, shopping, coffee and chatting, clubbing.
-The volunteers were the like the flowers that make the city more beautiful.
-Also, they were so many that theymcould have 3 birthday parties in one month.
+The volunteers were like the flowers that make the city more beautiful.
+Also, they were so many that they could have 3 birthday parties in one month.
 And who says no to a party?

-It is well known that the most of the volunteers hide a Phileas fogg in their personality and its possible for them to travel 80 hours at their free time to explore Romania.
+It is well known that most of the volunteers hide a Phileas fogg in their personality and it’s possible for them to travel 80 hours at their free time to explore Romania.
 Drosoula had the opportunity to see many places in Romania like Timisoara, Oradea, Cluj, Bucharest, Predeal…

 ‘’One of my favorite experience was the trip to Predeal.
 We were for 5 days in a village in the mountains next to Brasov and everything was in white.
 Snow was everywhere.
-We stay in a really nice and cheap apartment with Netflix and it was my first time that I tried ski.
-We have a really nice time with my friend Louis from France who struggles to teach me and it was so cool’’
+We stayed in a really nice and cheap apartment with Netflix and it was my first time that I tried skiing.
+We had a really nice time with my friend Louis from France who struggled to teach me and it was so cool’’.

-That’s what se said returning to Arad sick of the cold weather and with pain in her legs from falling.
+That’s what she said returning to Arad sick of the cold weather and with pain in her legs from falling.

-‘’Also a worth mentioning experience was the first trip to Oradea.
+“Also a worth mentioning experience was the first trip to Oradea.
 We went the first month that we came here and it was a big food festival, concerts and different events and at night we went clubbing in 5 different places.
-We tried Canadian and Chinese food and some Turkish sweets that was amazing.
+We tried Canadian and Chinese food and some Turkish sweets that were amazing.”

-That’s what she said and return back to Arad 5 kilos more.
+That’s what she said and returned back to Arad with 5 kilos more.

 She took the midnight train going… to Bucharest.
 She had never travel with the night train before.
 In Bucharest she met volunteers from all over the Europe that also live in Romania.

-‘’Ι learn a lot of thing about myself by the interaction to the others.
-We exchange many experiences, problems, solutions, we laugh, we play.’
+“Ι learned a lot of things about myself by the interaction with the others.
+We exchanged many experiences, problems, solutions, we laughed, we played.”